March 26, 2020

 - Ask patient to wash their hands with soap and water for 20 seconds.
 If that’s not possible, then to sanitize their hands with alcohol sanitizer.

-- Wipe down the pulse-ox on the inside and outside surfaces thoroughly with an alcohol wipe before and after use.
+- Wipe down the pulse-ox on the inside and outside surfaces thoroughly with an alcohol wipe or other agency approved disinfectant before and after use.

 CHARTING IN THE HOME

 Please don’t take your laptop and tablet devices into patient’s homes for charting.
-We highly recommend that you limit the amount of time you are in a patient’s home to only hands-on care and head-to-toe assessment and avoid spending extra time there for doing non-essential things like charting.
+Consider the amount of time you are in a patient’s home to perform hands-on care and head-to-toe assessment; avoid spending unnecessary time in the home doing non-essential things like charting.

 During your pre-visit calls, ask questions that will allow you to complete documentation in advance of your visit.
 Try to complete documentation in your car before visiting your next patient or in your own home.